 - If the burn is not healing or improving as expected, seek medical attention.

-For more information about burn prevention contact the Family Resource Center at St. Louis Children's Hospital.
+For more information about burn prevention contact the Center for Families Resource Library at St. Louis Children's Hospital.